EGI-Federation/documentation/content/en/providers/datahub/oneprovider/_index.md

 You should then select on the page the tab: `Deploy your own provider`

-In order to obtain the `PROVIDER_REGISTRATION_TOKEN` that is part of the preconfigured command, you need to contat the [EGI HelpDesk](https://ggus.eu/?mode=ticket_submit), selecting DataHub as support unit.
+In order to obtain the `PROVIDER_REGISTRATION_TOKEN` that is part of the preconfigured command, you need to contact the [EGI HelpDesk](https://ggus.eu/?mode=ticket_submit), selecting DataHub as support unit.

 Please include in the request the following info: